How to build a portable miter saw table DIY with extendable wings and shop vac shelf.

 HOW MUCH DID THIS PROJECT COST

 It depends on how much you have on hand.
 We purchased the 2x4s, plywood, caster wheels and brackets making our total a little over $200.
 Prices may very in your area.
 We found and purchased everything local besides the brackets.
-We bought those from amazon.
+We purchased those from amazon.